What’s SMART About Smart Cities?3 min read

 In a decade, the majority of the world’s population would expectedly be living in mega-cities.
 Communities have become more responsive to their needs, thanks to technology.
 Not only that, but technology also helps improve their lives.
 These are real urban communities responding in real-time to the changing weather, times of day, and needs.
 They can vary from monitoring traffic to keep cars moving efficiently or measuring air quality to warn residents (or turn on massive air purifiers) when pollution levels climb.

 ‘Smart Cities’ promise real-time monitoring, analysis, and improvement of city decision-making.
 The proponents say that the results will improve efficiency, environmental sustainability, and citizen engagement.

-Smart city projects are big investments that drive social transformation, where most of the research and planning is guided by the technology.
-A small amount of consideration is given to the social, policy and organizational changes, required to ensure smart cities are not just technologically savvy but intelligently adaptive to the citizens’ needs.
+Smart city projects are big investments that drive social transformation, where most of the research and planning are guided by technology.
+A small amount of consideration is given to the social, policy, and organizational changes, required to ensure smart cities are not just technologically savvy but intelligently adaptive to the citizens’ needs.

 Effects on Environment

 Another way to save money involves real-time monitoring of energy use, which can also identify opportunities for environmental improvement.

 Like, the city of Chicago has begun implementing an “Array of Things” initiative by installing boxes on municipal light poles with sensors and cameras that can capture air quality, sound levels, temperature, water levels on streets and gutters, and traffic.
 The data collected are expected to serve as a sort of “fitness tracker for the city,” by identifying ways to save energy, address urban flooding, and improve living conditions.